sage-etcher/nsadv-hellorld/README.md

 ## CP/M Hellorld

 Arguably the easiest to write 'Hellorld' program, will run on just about any 8080 or Z80-based CP/M system.
-Doubled with the readily available text/context editor ED and ASM/LD, assembler and linker, the code practically writes itself!
+Doubled with the readily available text/context editor ED and ASM/LOAD, assembler and hex2com, the code practically writes itself!

 ## NorthStar GDOS Hellorld